AqwamCreates/DataPredict/docs/Tutorials/StimulatingCuriosityWithRandomNetworkDistillation.md

 ```

 As you can see, creating a random network distillation object is pretty similar to creating neural networks.
 The difference lies on the number of output it produces, where the random network distillation always produce one output.
+The number of neurons you add at the final layer does not matter, as generateReward() function will convert multiple outputs to one.

 # Discouraging Exploration